MJay2022/alx-system_engineering-devops/0x02-shell_redirections/README.md

 3. 3-twofiles displays the content of /etc/passwd and /etc/hosts
 4. 4-lastlines displays the last 10 lines of /etc/passwd
 5. 5-firstlines displays the first 10 lines of /etc/passwd
+6. 6-third_line is a script that displays the third line of the file iacta.